Laneham: Historical events

 The writer was Rev. John Irvine, a Scottish man who had taken on the curacy of both Laneham and Rampton for the 'shamefully small' stipend of £50 a year.
 At that time it was quite common for a parish to have a vicar or rector—usually well connected—who drew the income and paid a small portion of it to a less well-connected clergyman to act as curate and do most of the work.
 After a year or two Irvine had to give up the role at Rampton (for reasons unknown) and was reduced to just the Laneham role, for which he was paid 10 shillings (£0.50) a week, so his pay was little more than that of an agricultural labourer.
 When Laneham's rector died, Irvine felt he had a strong claim on the senior position and unsuccessfully petitioned the patron of the benefice, the Dean and Chapter of York, for the place.

 To make ends meet, Irvine was forced to open a parish school where he could charge parents for the education of their children, but clearly this produced only a small income for him.
 Government records show a school opened in 1829 for eleven pupils, although from 1833 there was also a Sunday School for twenty-four pupils, funded by Mr J Wright.

 Some of the vicars of Laneham were also interesting.
 In 1764 John Welch was "not able to do any duty, being a little insane".
 In 1842 Edmund Wallis died, having been vicar for 60 years; this perhaps explains some aspects of Irvine's story.

 A few minor crimes received press coverage, giving an insight into Laneham life in the past.
 In 1839 two women 'had words' in the street and then took to blows in a 'desperate encounter', which ended with one apparently at death's door.
 In 1843 at harvest the locals mixed with Irish itinerant workers in one of the village inns, but hostility was bubbling under the surface; Charles Parr, Thomas Lane and other local 'ruffians' were found 'absolutely roasting' a young Irish reaper on the fire of the inn until its landlord intervened.

+In 1846 Ann Rollett, a woman described as 'of Laneham', took out a draught of prussic acid and drank it while sitting in the 'Rein deer' at Newark.
+She was not expected to live.
+Rollett was described as having 'become acquainted with a railway labourer' as a result of which she had had one child, who had died, and was then pregnant with another.
+She had gone to Newark hoping to get the man to marry her, but without success.

 In 1880 a three-year-old child, Alice Haggard, died of burns after her clothes caught fire.
 She was one of four children left unattended while her mother went out gleaning.